Inquest (charity)

 Inquest Charitable Trust (stylised as INQUEST so as not to be confused with the legal process known as an inquest) is a charity concerned with state related deaths in England and Wales.
 It was founded in 1981.
 Inquest provides support on state-related deaths, including deaths in custody and their investigation, to bereaved people, lawyers, advice and support agencies, the media and parliamentarians.
-Their policy, parliamentary, campaigning and media work is grounded in the day-to-day experience of working with bereaved people.